Lefschetz properties of Jacobian algebras and Jacobian modules: Surfaces of degree in

+\begin{ex} For smooth surfaces of degree 4 $WLP$ holds in all degrees, see \cite[Corollary 7.2]{B+}.
+Let $V:f=0$ be a surface of degree 4 in $\PP ^3$ having isolated singularities and containing no line, and let $H: \ell=0$ be a plane such that $V(f)_s \cap H=\emptyset$ and the plane curve $V(f, \ell)=V \cap H$ has at least 3 singular points with total Tjurina number $\tau(V(f,\ell))$ at most 5.
 Then clearly $s(g) \geq 2$, since any element in $I(g)$ vanishes at the singular points and $V(f, \ell)$ has no line components.
 Using the lower bound on $\tau(V(f,\ell))$ given in \cite{dPW}, we see that $r(g) \geq 2$.
 It follows from Theorem \ref{thm1} and Corollary \ref{corN} that the multiplication map $\ell :M(f)_i \to M(f)_{i+1}$ is injective for $i \leq 3$ and that the Jacobian module $N(f)$ has $WLP$.
 Other quartic surfaces are discussed in Example \ref{ex2}. \end{ex}

-\begin{prop} If the surface $V(f):f=0$ with isolated singularities admits a plane section $V(f,\ell)=V(f) \cap H$, where $H: \ell=0$, such that $V(f)_s \cap H=\emptyset$ and $V(f,\ell)$ is a nodal curve, all irreducible components of $V(f,\ell)$ being rational curves, then the corresponding Jacobian algebra $M(f)$ has the $WLP_k$ for $k<2d-4$ and the Jacobian module $N(f)$ has $WLP$. \end{prop} \proof Using \cite[Theorem 4.1]{DStEdin}, it follows that $r(g)\geq d-2$.
+\begin{prop} If the surface $V:f=0$ with isolated singularities admits a plane section $V(f,\ell)=V \cap H$, where $H: \ell=0$, such that $V_s \cap H=\emptyset$ and $V(f,\ell)$ is a nodal curve, all irreducible components of $V(f,\ell)$ being rational curves, then the corresponding Jacobian algebra $M(f)$ has the $WLP_k$ for $k<2d-4$ and the Jacobian module $N(f)$ has $WLP$. \end{prop} \proof Using \cite[Theorem 4.1]{DStEdin}, it follows that $r(g)\geq d-2$.
 On the other hand, we have $s(g) \geq d-2$, using \cite[Theorem 3.2]{CDI}.
 It follows from Theorem \ref{thm1} that the multiplication map $\ell :M(f)_k \to M(f)_{k+1}$ is injective for $k <2d-4=T/2$.
 We conclude using Corollary \ref{corN}. \endproof

 \begin{rk} Any generic quartic surface in $\PP^3$ admits a section which is a rational nodal curve, see \cite[Theorem 1.2]{Chen1}.
 On the other hand, for $d\geq 5$, a generic degree $d$ surface in $\PP^3$ does not admit a section which is a rational nodal curve.
 More precisely, in this case any irreducible component $C$ of a section $V(f, \ell)$ of a generic surface has geometric genus satisfying the inequality